denisreilly/ntp-bcp/CommentsRescorlaDiscuss.md

 DS: Perhaps we could write "Operators SHOULD monitor all of the time source in use for correct time".
 That should make clear that we don't consider an attack by an MITM in this section.

+DR: No, I think his objection is more direct -- he sees a problem in that we assume that all time servers are honest.

+How about adding this text after the list:

+This analysis assumes that a majority of the servers used in the solution are honest, even if they may be inaccurate.
+Operators should be aware of the possibility that in the event of an active attack, the time coming from all servers could be compromised.

 # Comment

 S 3.2.